-Manitoba is currently tied as the #10 province in the country for installing a solar power system, but scores as one of the best provinces for sunlight levels, financing options, and installation costs.
+Manitoba is currently the #7 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels, financing options, and installation costs.

 This page contains all available information about installing solar in Manitoba including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

 We’ve ranked Manitoba as being Canada’s seventh best province for solar power in 2019.
 Manitoba scores low on some factors like incentives and electricity costs, but scores high due to energy financing options, relatively low costs of installations, and for being the third sunniest province in the country.

 Curious to see how and why we rank the provinces the way we do?
 Check out the Solar Rankings Page to find out more.

 When thinking about solar power, the first questions that often come to a person’s mind are: